-Themes and Planning Priority 2022 Towns and Villages: Planning Priority 2 Monitor dwelling approvals and completions on an ongoing basis.
-Towns and Villages: Planning Priority 3 Report annually on projects funded and completed under the Heritage Assistance Fund.
-Review heritage listings in Snowy Valleys' Local Environmental Plan at least every three years commencing in 2022.
-Complete Stage 2 of merging the Tumbarumba Local Environmental Plan 2010 and Tumut Local Environmental Plan 2012 to amend the Snowy Valleys Local Environmental Plan that focuses on the review of zonings and lot sizes in the rural areas whilst also protecting productive agricultural lands from uses that may lead to land use conflict or fragmentation of productive properties by June 2022.
-Over a five-year period (2021-2025) produce Masterplans and commence construction in accordance with the Masterplans for Tumbarumba, Batlow and Adelong.
-Growth: Planning Priority 1 Facilitate rail trail investigation and investment including: Seek funding assistance to prepare concept designs and initial cost estimates for the: Tumut to Batlow Rail Trail; Tumbarumba to Batlow Rail Trail Link; Rosewood to Ladysmith Rail Trail; and Rail Trail Enhancements (Ongoing).
-Investigate needs and opportunities for short-term accommodation product development to serve the Snowy Valleys' visitor market by 2022.
-Natural Environment: Planning Priority 1 Applications for residential and rural residential subdivisions will be required to indicate the location of existing trees to be retained and those to be removed.
-Natural Environment: Planning Priority 2 Monitor and report on consumption of energy and water annually.
-Report on the implementation of Council's 'Zero Waste Strategy' every three years commencing 2022.
+Themes and Planning Priority 2022 Towns and Villages: Planning Priority 2 M5 Monitor dwelling approvals and completions on an ongoing basis.
+Towns and Villages: Planning Priority 3 M12 Report annually on projects funded and completed under the Heritage Assistance Fund.
+M11 Review heritage listings in Snowy Valleys' Local Environmental Plan at least every three years commencing in 2022.
+M9 Complete Stage 2 of merging the Tumbarumba Local Environmental Plan 2010 and Tumut Local Environmental Plan 2012 to amend the Snowy Valleys Local Environmental Plan that focuses on the review of zonings and lot sizes in the rural areas whilst also protecting productive agricultural lands from uses that may lead to land use conflict or fragmentation of productive properties by June 2022.
+M13 Over a five-year period (2021-2025) produce Masterplans and commence construction in accordance with the Masterplans for Tumbarumba, Batlow and Adelong.
+Growth: Planning Priority 1 M14 Facilitate rail trail investigation and investment including: Seek funding assistance to prepare concept designs and initial cost estimates for the: Tumut to Batlow Rail Trail; Tumbarumba to Batlow Rail Trail Link; Rosewood to Ladysmith Rail Trail with the initial stage focusing on examination of the link from Rosedale to Tarcutta; and Rail Trail Enhancements (Ongoing).
+M18 Investigate needs and opportunities for short-term accommodation product development to serve the Snowy Valleys' visitor market by 2022.
+Natural Environment: Planning Priority 1 M25 Applications for residential and rural residential subdivisions will be required to indicate the location of existing trees to be retained and those to be removed.
+Natural Environment: Planning Priority 2 M29 Monitor and report on consumption of energy and water annually.
+M30 Report on the implementation of Council's 'Zero Waste Strategy' every three years commencing 2022.
+Infrastructure: Planning Priority 3 M42 Report on the advocacy to other levels of government undertaken in respect of strategic infrastructure projects specified in Snowy Valleys Advocacy Plans, commencing 2020.